 Goal execution has been studied by business experts for years.
 It is a subject that is rich in advice, tips, and methods.
 But, don’t look for the perfect recipe for your business, because every agency, business, or association is unique.
 You need to find the right mix of methods that work for you, your agency, and your business environment.

-I offer a few tips to help you develop your arsenal of tools to tackle your strategic goals in 2017 and beyond:
+I offer a few tips to help you develop your arsenal of tools to tackle your strategic goals:

 Understand and capitalize on your expertise.

 Our Simple Strategy strategic planning processes is closely aligned with the Malcolm Baldrige National Quality Award, which requires a company to understand and assess their Core Competencies; which are your organization’s areas of greatest expertise, and strategically important to fulfilling your mission.
 You need to look beyond “I’ll volunteer for that role”, and seek the individuals (staff or board) who’s expertise, passion, and resources align with your core competencies and your vision.
 Putting the right people in the right role is critical to successful goal execution.

 Don’t let passion get in your way.

 We can easily become myopic if we get too passionate about a certain way of doing things, whether at the strategic or process level.
 Everyone needs to be able to put on a thick layer of skin to allow the organization to question the validity of everything we do, why we do it, and what value it brings to our customers and the business.
 This is at the core of Continuous Process Improvement.